pluralsh/module-library/terraform/eks-node-groups/single-az-node-groups/README.md

 Helper submodule to create and manage resources related to `eks_node_groups`.

 ## Assumptions
-* Designed for use by the parent module and not directly by end users
+* Designed for use by the Plural parent module and not directly by end users
+* The node groups will be split across the subnets, so that there is a node group for each availability zone

 ## Node Groups' IAM Role
 The role ARN specified in `var.default_iam_role_arn` will be used by default.
 In a simple configuration this will be the worker role created by the parent module.